lrkexp/compagent/readme.md

-# Clubessential Compliance Intelligence Dashboard
+# Compliance Intelligence Dashboard

-This repository powers a GitHub Pages site that tracks privacy, cybersecurity, and regulatory updates for the Clubessential Holdings SaaS portfolio serving Golf &amp; Club, Fitness, and Parks &amp; Recreation markets.
+This repository powers a GitHub Pages site that tracks privacy, cybersecurity, and regulatory updates for the SaaS portfolio serving Golf &amp; Club, Fitness, and Parks &amp; Recreation markets.
 The site is designed for compliance leaders who need a quick, structured snapshot without installing a local Python environment.